AAAS selects three fellows at Princeton

 The American Association for the Advancement of Science (AAAS) is the world's largest general scientific society and publisher of the journal Science.

-This year, 486 members have been awarded this honor by AAAS because of their scientifically or socially distinguished efforts to advance science or its applications.
+This year 531 members have been awarded this honor by AAAS because of their scientifically or socially distinguished efforts to advance science or its applications.
 New fellows will be presented with an official certificate and a rosette pin on Feb.
-14 during the AAAS annual meeting in Chicago.
+20 during the AAAS annual meeting in San Diego.